 I strongly recommend to use a Platipus water system instead of bottles because its otherwise easy to drink too little and get dehydrated and thereby become fatigued without realizing why.
 You need to drink at least two litres a day.
 In the summer you need to drink a lot more.
 This equals six 33cl bottles minimum and its just a lot easier to drink that much with a Platipus system.

-I spent between zero and 25 Euro per day, maybe 17 Euro average, which was enough for room and board plus refreshments during the day at some bar or café.
-ATMs are available the larger cities and I withdrew money from my visa card as I went.
-You hardly even need to try to manage the whole walk on less than € 1000.
+I spent between zero and 25 Euro per day, maybe 17 Euro in average, which was enough for room and food plus refreshments during the day at some bar or café.
+Cash is preferred over kreditcards and ATMs are available in the larger cities only.
+I withdrew cash from my visa card as I went and you don’t need large amount.
+It’s hardly even an effort to do the whole walk on less than € 1000 including air faires.

 The Camino Pass